Franks: Crisis of the Third Century (235–284 AD)

-The term "Franks" was probably first used during the Crisis of the Third Century (235–284 AD).
-However, most of the sources which mention Franks in this period were written much later, and cannot provide conclusive evidence about third-century terminology.
+The term "Franks" was probably first used during the Crisis of the Third Century, although there is no clear contemporary proof of this.
+Most of the sources which mention Franks in this period were written much later, and cannot provide conclusive evidence about third-century terminology.
 In some cases, specific older tribes were explicitly categorized as Franks, including the Chamavi, Bructeri, and Chattuari.
 The Chamavi are called Franks in the Tabula Peutingeriana, a 13th-century copy of a 4th or 5th century atlas of Roman roads that reflects information from the 3rd century.
 The Chattuari were described as Franks living across from Xanten in an account of a Roman attack upon them in 360, and the Bructeri were also described as Franks living across from Cologne in an account of a Roman attack in 392/393.

 Archaeological evidence confirms that from around 250, the period when the Frankish name apparently first appeared, there was a massive decrease in population in many northern parts of Germania Inferior including cities.
 Several regions around the Rhine-Meuse and Scheldt deltas, remained relatively unpopulated until around 400.
 Roymans and Heeren proposed that one possible explanation for this sudden depopulation is that the Roman emperors deported very large numbers of rebellious locals out of the region.
 Productive agricultural land was abandoned on a large scale, making the Roman military along the Rhine highly dependent on grain imports from other provinces.
 Although the Rhine forts did not cease to function completely, the districts around the delta were "dispensed with once and for all as tax-paying administrative units".

 It has been noted by scholars of the earliest records mentioning Franks that there are also surprisingly frequent references to them raiding by sea.
-In contrast, later records describe the Frankish tribes living inland, separated from the sea by the Frisians and Saxons.
-It appears that in the third and fourth centuries the Romans did not yet clearly distinguish the sea-going Saxons, another new category of people in this period, from the Franks and Frisians.
-There are indications that the coastal Frisians who were always distinguished from the Franks in later records, as well as their original eastern neighbours the Chauci, may have contributed to the ethnogenesis of both the Saxons and the Franks.
+In contrast, later records describe the Frankish tribes living inland.
+It appears that in the third and fourth centuries the Romans did not yet clearly distinguish the sea-going Saxons, another new term in this period, from the Franks.
+It has been proposed that while some Frisii from the coast north of the Rhine moved south into the Roman Rhine delta, became part of the emerging Franks, others remained and became part of the new coastal culture of the early Saxons..
 It is even speculated that the so-called Salian Franks, who appear only in records from around 378, may have originally been a Frisian or Chauci tribe.